dwavesystems/dwave-ocean-sdk/docs/index.rst

         and gradually introduce the parameters of a problem you wish to solve.
         The slow change makes it likely that the system ends in a low-energy state of the problem, which corresponds to an optimal solution.
-This technique is explained in more detail in the :ref:`getting_started_qa` chapter.
+This technique is explained in more detail in the ref:`qpu_quantum_annealing_intro` section.

         Quantum annealing is implemented in |dwave_short|'s generally available quantum computers, such as the |dwave_5kq_tm| system, as a single